Keywords Reference

 in

-Used with for to iterate over a range, or to check if a value exists in a collection.
+Used with for to iterate over a range, or to check if a value exists in a collection (arrays, ranges, or maps).

 import @std